-electroCore, headquartered in New Jersey, has two wholly owned subsidiaries: electroCore Germany GmbH, and electroCore UK Ltd. The Company has ceased its operations in Germany, although sales to Germany are still supported by electroCore UK Ltd. In addition, an affiliate, electroCore (Aust) Pty Limited ("electroCore Australia"), is subject to electroCore's control on a basis other than voting interests and is a variable interest entity ("VIE"), for which electroCore is the primary beneficiary.
-As of May 2017, the VIE ceased operations.
+electroCore, headquartered in Rockaway, New Jersey, has two wholly owned subsidiaries: electroCore Germany GmbH, and electroCore UK Ltd. The Company has ceased its operations in Germany, although sales to Germany are still supported by electroCore UK Ltd. On November 2, 2021, the Company formally terminated its agreement with electroCore (Aust) Pty Limited ("electroCoreAustralia").
+Prior to this termination, electroCoreAustralia was subject to electroCore's control on a basis other than voting interests and was a variable interest entity ("VIE"), for which electroCore was the primary beneficiary.
+As of May 2017, the VIE had ceased operations. (see Note 14)